Noel Hartnett

+In February 1951 Hartnett resigned from Clann na Poblachta.
 In the subsequent election of 1951 he was Noël Browne's director of elections - with Browne running as an independent - and he threatened legal action against some clerics of the Catholic Church who had cast Browne, in his support of free healthcare, either as communist or Nazi.

 It was arranged that same year for Hartnett to see a consultant cardiologist because of his ill health, and he was given a poor prognosis.
-Notwithstanding this, he continued in politics and was elected by the Labour Panel to the 7th Seanad, representing Clann na Poblachta.
+Notwithstanding this, he continued in politics and was elected by the Labour Panel to the 7th Seanad, with Fianna Fáil support.
+He rejoined Fianna Fáil in October 1953, along with Noël Browne.
 He lost his seat at the 1954 Seanad election.
+In 1957 he resigned from Fianna Fáil with Browne, for whom he acted as election agent in the 1957 general election.
 In June 1958, he failed in his second attempt to become a TD, this time representing the National Progressive Democrats in the Dublin South-Central constituency by-election.

+He died from heart disease on 4 October 1960 at his home in Stillorgan, County Dublin.
+He was married, with two sons and a daughter.